Tahfimul/SDGFall22/README.md

   * OnLeftREvent() - invoked when OnLeftReleaseEvent is fired.
 Sets goLeft to false.

+  * Sensors() - takes care of all the truck sensors.

 * Assets -> Truck_Low_Poly -> Scripts -> CameraFollow.cs</br>

   Description: This script is responsible to move the camera so that it follows the truck from the back.</br>